gjurgensen/gjurgensen.github.io/_posts/2021-11-13-FavoriteTactics.md

 Inductive Hnil : Set := hnil.
 {% endhighlight %}

 This creates some ambiguity of its own, as there are now two ways to represent singleton lists.
-Either as `x` of `(hnil, x)`.
+Either as `x` or `(hnil, x)`.

 With our representation decided, we can define some list tactics!